Department of Anthropology

 T. R. Peckmann

 PhD (Cape Town, South Africa), Associate Professor.
-Forensic Anthropology; palaeopathology; indigenous peoples of South Africa; Canadian aboriginal peoples; historic biological anthropology.
+Forensic Anthropology; Indigenous peoples of Canada and South Africa; Human skeletal morphometrics.

 A. H. O'Malley